jsalowey/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 Authentication TLV within one single TEAP packet is not supported in this version and MUST NOT be sent.
 If the peer or EAP server receives multiple EAP Payload TLVs, then it MUST terminate the connection with the Result TLV.
-The order of TLVs in TEAP does not matter, except one should always process the Identity-Type TLV before processing the EAP TLV or Basic Password Authentication TLV as the Identity-Type TLV is a hint to the type of identity that is to be authenticated.
+The order in which TLVs are encoded in a TEAP packet does not matter, however there is an order in which TLVs must be processed:

+1. Crypto-Binding-TLV
+2. Intermediate-Result-TLV
+3. Result-TLV
+4. Identity-Type TLV
+5. EAP-Payload TLV[Identity-Request] or Basic-Password-Auth-Req TLV

+That is, cryptographic binding is checked before any result is used, and identities are checked before proposing an authentication method, as the identity may influence the chosen authentication method.

 The following define the meaning of the table entries in the sections
 below: